dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0701.md

 See https://docs.oracle.com/javacomponents/index.html for more information about these tools.

 This chapter introduced you to exception handling and logging.
 You also saw useful hints for testing and debugging.
 The next two chapters cover generic programming and its most important application: the Java collections framework.

-Chapter 8

-Generic Programming

-In this chapter

-8.1 Why Generic Programming?

-8.2 Defining a Simple Generic Class

-8.3 Generic Methods

-8.4 Bounds for Type Variables

-8.5 Generic Code and the Virtual Machine

-8.6 Restrictions and Limitations

-8.7 Inheritance Rules for Generic Types

-8.8 Wildcard Types